 Filing a Complaint: It is the policy and practice of Florida International University to comply fully with the requirements of the Americans With Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act and all other federal and State laws and regulations prohibiting discrimination on the basis of disability.
-Complaints of disability discrimination, harassment, or retaliation must be filed with the Office of Equal Opportunity Programs and Diversity (EOPD) within 120 calendar days of the incident(s).
-EOPD is responsible for investigating discrimination and/or harassment complaints/allegations.
+Complaints of disability discrimination, harassment, or retaliation must be filed with the Inclusion, Diversity Equity, Access (IDEA) Office within 120 calendar days of the incident(s).
+IDEA is responsible for investigating discrimination and/or harassment complaints/allegations.

-If you wish to learn more about your ADA rights, the University's policies against discrimination and sexual harassment as well as the process for filing a formal complaint contact the Office of Equal Opportunity Programs and Diversity in PC 321; (305) 348-2785 or on the EOPD website at the following link: https://hr.fiu.edu/employees-affiliates/employee-concerns/
+If you wish to learn more about your ADA rights, the University's policies against discrimination and sexual harassment as well as the process for filing a formal complaint contact the Office of Equal Opportunity Programs and Diversity in PC 321; (305) 348-2785 or on the IDEA website at the following link: https://hr.fiu.edu/employees-affiliates/employee-concerns/